 Templates

 The FDA is developing a design report document contents page template for reference and use by project teams.
-Additional information to this required content may be added to the report as the design team sees fit.
+Additional information to this required content may be added to the report as the project design team sees fit.
 The format and content may vary depending on the project phase DA check list.
 Information requested at the beginning of the project may not be required during the later design phases.

 Questions or further assistance?